jcbrooks92/azure-docs/articles/app-service/environment/intro.md

 ## Dedicated environment ##

-An ASE is dedicated exclusively to a single subscription and can host 100 App Service Plan instances.
-The range can span 100 instances in a single App Service plan to 100 single-instance App Service plans, and everything in between.
+An ASE is dedicated exclusively to a single subscription and can host 201 App Service Plan instances.
+The range can span 100 instances in a two App Service plans each to 201 single-instance App Service plans, and everything in between.

 An ASE is composed of front ends and workers.
 Front ends are responsible for HTTP/HTTPS termination and automatic load balancing of app requests within an ASE.
 Front ends are automatically added as the App Service plans in the ASE are scaled out.